eclipse-californium/californium/MIGRATION_HINTS_4.md

 ### Californium-Core:

+The `Option` is changed to be immutable, remove the setters.

 ### Californium-Proxy2:

 The apache http libraries haven been update to http-client 5.4 and http-core 5.3.
 The previous version used a pre-processing filter to implement a generic proxy (catch all), which added the path "proxy" to the incoming request.
 With this update the `RequestRouter` is used and so the routing may have changed slightly according the details.
 The proxy handler is now called with the original path without additional "proxy".